 Tucson Water's AMR meters have an Encoder/Receiver/Transmitter (ERT) that is either integral to the meter or attached with visible wiring.

 Tucson Water policy requires the installation of AMR/AMI capable meters for all new construction and replacement of older meters.
-Tucson Water does not currently offer an Opt-Out policy at this time, but will review the need for one as part of the annual rate-making process.
+Tucson Water does not currently offer an Opt-Out policy at this time.